A Guide to Integrative Counselling

 This type of therapy can take place in one of our central London practices on online if you prefer online counselling.

 Essentially, integrative psychotherapy is designed to suit the client rather than expecting the client to suit a particular type of therapy.
-This approach works on the basis that one approach to counselling does not fit everyone.

-Taking the first steps
+Taking the first step

 Our integrative therapists